-Conditional Recognition Agreement
+The University of Illinois Chicago (UIC) Fraternity & Sorority Life (FSL) Conditional Recognition Agreement

-DATE:

-TO: (Chapter Name)

-FROM: UIC Office of Fraternity and Sorority Life Student

-SUBJECT: Conditional Recognition Status: 2021-2022 Academic year
+DATE: (INSERT DATE) то: (INSERT ORGANIZATION & CHAPTER NAME) FROM: UIC Office of Fraternity and Sorority Life Student SUBJECT: Conditional Recognition Status: (INSERT YEAR) Academic year

 According to UIC Fraternity and Sorority Life policy, your organization does not currently meet the conditions required for formal chartering and recognition by UIC of student organizations.
 Therefore, your organization may be granted a Conditional Recognition upon completion of the actions listed in the Checklist, below.
-The Conditional Recognition does not grant your organization RECOGNIZED student organization status by UIC.
+Conditional Recognition does not grant your organization RECOGNIZED student organization status by UIC.
 It provides conditional support to assist your organization in qualifying for recognized status until the end of the defined time below.